MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 | *whatif* | bool | If `true`, returns the number of records that will be appended / deleted in every shard, without appending / deleting any records.
 The default is `false`. |

 > [!IMPORTANT]
-> We recommend running in `whatif` mode before executing the update to validate the predicates before deleting or appending data.
+> We recommend running in `whatif` mode first before executing the update to validate the predicates before deleting or appending data.

 ## Returns

-The result of the command is a table where each record represents an [extent](extents-overview.md) that was either created with new data or had records deleted in it.
+The result of the command is a table where each record represents an [extent](extents-overview.md) that was either created with new data or had records deleted.

 | Name     | Type     | Description                                                                      |
 | -------- | -------- | -------------------------------------------------------------------------------- |